 Then the Cauchy problem of \eqref{euler} is $H^2$ ill-posed with respect to the fluid velocity and density.
 More precisely, there exits a family of compactly supported smooth initial data for \eqref{euler} satisfying

 After a finite time $T_\eta^*$ a shock forms and the solution ceases to be smooth.
-Furthermore, tied to this family of initial data the shock formation is instantaneous, i.e., $T_\eta^* \to 0$ as $\eta \to 0$.
-Moreover, the $H^1$-norm of the velocity $u_1$ and density $\varrho$ blow up at the shock formation time $T^*_{\eta}$:
+Furthermore, tied to this family of initial data, the $H^1$-norm of the velocity $u_1$ and density $\varrho$ blow up at the shock formation time $T^*_{\eta}$:

 where $\Omega_{T_\eta^*}$ is a spatial region around the first (shock) singularity. \end{thm} \begin{remark} The above ill-posedness result for the 3D compressible Euler equations is sharp with respect to the regularity of the fluid velocity $u$ and density $\varrho$.
 The classical local well-posedness (LWP) result for the 3D compressible Euler equations holds in $H^s$ with $s>\frac52$ for initial data of $u$ and $\varrho$.
 The regularity for local well-posedness is lowered to $s>2$ for fluid velocity and density by Disconzi-Luo-Mazzone-Speck \cite{Disconzi}, Wang \cite{Wang19} and Zhang-Andersson \cite{zhang-andersson}.
 Our ill-posedness result thus acts as a sharp counterpart of these local well-posedness results.
-As a special scenario of 3D compressible Euler equations, for the incompressible case, Bourgain-Li \cite{bourgain-li} proved the sharp low-regularity ill-posedness result with respect to the regularity of the vorticity $\omega$.
+For the incompressible case, Bourgain-Li \cite{bourgain-li} proved the sharp low-regularity ill-posedness result with respect to the regularity of the vorticity $\omega$.
 Their initial data require fluid velocity $u$ and vorticity $\omega$ satisfying $(u,\omega) \in H^\frac52 \times H^{\frac32}$.
 With the picture below, one can see that our Theorem \ref{sharpeuler} serves as a sharp companion with respect to the fluid velocity $u$ and density $\varrho$.
 See Section \ref{euler ill} for more detailed discussions. \end{remark}